mustafgithu/DSA-210-project/README.md

 ### A. Feature Correlation
 First, we analyzed how our features correlate with the target variable (`Log_Frequency`).
 ![Correlation Matrix](images/correlation_matrix.png)
-* **Key Finding:** Economic Power and Military Strength show the strongest positive correlation (> 0.67), suggesting they are the primary drivers of attention.
+* **Key Finding:** Economic Power and Military Strength show the strongest positive correlation (> 0.67), suggesting they might stole the credit of importance from each other in linear regression model.
+So, I split the LG into three : One with both, one without military and one without GDP

 ---